 We anticipate that our operating and other expenses will increase significantly as we continue to implement our business plan and pursue our operational goals.
-As of November 14, 2017, we believe that our current cash on hand will meet our anticipated cash requirements into the fourth quarter of Fiscal 2018.
-Notwithstanding this, depending upon additional input from EU and US regulatory authorities, as well as the potential for more than one regulatory filing and approval in Fiscal 2018, we may need to raise additional capital prior to the fourth quarter of Fiscal 2018.
-In addition, our estimates of the amount of cash necessary to operate our business may prove to be wrong and we could spend our available financial resources much faster than we currently expect.
+As of December 17, 2018, we believe that our current cash on hand will meet our anticipated cash requirements into the third quarter of fiscal 2019.
+Notwithstanding this, depending upon additional input from EU and US regulatory authorities, we may need to raise additional capital prior to the third quarter of Fiscal 2019.
 Further, our estimates regarding our use of cash could change if we encounter unanticipated difficulties or other issues arise, including without limitation those set forth under the heading "RISK FACTORS" in this filing, in which case our current funds may not be sufficient to operate our business for the period we expect.

+We are in the development stage and have generated no operating revenues to date.
 We do not presently have, nor do we expect in the near future to have, revenue to fund our business from our operations, and will need to obtain all of our necessary funding from external sources for the foreseeable future.
 We do not have any commitments for future capital.
 Significant additional financing will be required to fund our planned operations in the near term and in future periods, including research and development activities relating to our principal product candidate, seeking regulatory approval of that or any other product candidate we may choose to develop, commercializing any product candidate for which we are able to obtain regulatory approval or certification, seeking to license or acquire new assets or businesses, and maintaining our intellectual property rights and pursuing rights to new technologies.
 We may not be able to obtain additional financing on commercially reasonable or acceptable terms when needed, or at all.
-We are bound by certain contractual terms and obligations that may limit or otherwise impact our ability to raise additional funding in the near-term including, but not limited to, provisions in the 2017 SPA restricting our ability to effect or enter into an agreement to effect any issuance by the Company or any of its subsidiaries of Common Stock or securities convertible, exercisable or exchangeable for Common Stock (or a combination of units thereof) involving a Variable Rate Transaction (as defined in the 2017 SPA) including, but not limited to, an equity line of credit or "At-the-Market" financing facility until the three lead investors in the 2017 Financing collectively own less than 20% of the Series F Warrants purchased by them pursuant to the 2017 SPA.
+We are bound by certain contractual terms and obligations that may limit or otherwise impact our ability to raise additional funding in the near-term including, but not limited to, provisions in the 2017 SPA and 2018 SPA restricting our ability to effect or enter into an agreement to effect any issuance by the Company or any of its subsidiaries of Common Stock or securities convertible, exercisable or exchangeable for Common Stock (or a combination of units thereof) involving a Variable Rate Transaction (as defined in the 2017 SPA and 2018 SPA) including, but not limited to, an equity line of credit or "At-the-Market" financing facility until the three lead investors in the 2017 Financing and the 2018 Financing collectively own less than 20% of the Series F Warrants and Series G Warrants purchased by them pursuant to the 2017 SPA and 2018 SPA.
 These restrictions and provisions could make it more challenging for us to raise capital through the incurrence of debt or through equity issuances.
 If we cannot raise the money that we need in order to continue to develop our business, we will be forced to delay, scale back or eliminate some or all of our proposed operations.
 If any of these were to occur, there is a substantial risk that our business would fail and our stockholders could lose all of their investments.